Perform a Free Vermont Warrant Search: Find Wanted Individuals

 Furthermore, Public Access to Court Public Records (PACER) can also help researchers retrieve state warrants by searching the person’s name, entering ‘Case Number,’ and selecting the ‘Docket Sheet,’ ‘Docket Report,’ or ‘History/Documents’ query.
 For each page of the warrant, the department charges a fee of $0.10.14

-Common Types of Warrants in Vermont & When They’re Issued
+Warrants in Vermont: Common Types & Why They’re Issued

 • Bench Warrants – are issued by the court for people who fail to appear before it in the given time frame.